IPO November 2025 at ~$7.1B valuation (NSE: GROWW)

 Groww has one of the largest financial education engines on YouTube and SEO.
 They acquire users as "Students" and convert them into "Investors," keeping their CAC (Customer Acquisition Cost) significantly lower than competitors who rely on Google Ads.

-Overtaking Zerodha in active clients (1.3 Cr+) gives Groww "Systemic Leverage."
-They are now the largest bridge between the Indian retail public and the stock exchanges, giving them superior data on retail sentiment.
+Overtaking Zerodha in active clients (12.58M+ as of mid-2025) gives Groww systemic leverage.
+It is now the largest bridge between the Indian retail public and the stock exchanges, giving it superior data on retail sentiment - data it reuses to underwrite credit.

 5. The Zero-AMC / Zero-Opening Fee Moat